xiaoyu0928/xiaoyu0928.github.io/index.md

 I hold a master’s degree in Information Science from [Wuhan University](https://en.whu.edu.cn/) and a bachelor’s degree in Information Management & Information Systems from [Huazhong Agricultural University](https://www.hzau.edu.cn/en/HOME.htm), both of which are based in [Wuhan](https://en.wikipedia.org/wiki/Wuhan), a City of Punk in China.

-If you are exploring the possibility of doing research in areas similar to my interests and are keen to become a research-active scholar, feel free to drop me a note.
-I am most happy to bounce off ideas with you.
+If you are exploring the possibility of conducting research in areas related to my interests and are keen to become a research-active scholar, please feel free to drop me a note.
+I am more than happy to bounce ideas off with you.

 Before I went to Singapore to pursue my PhD degree, I had worked at [Xinhua News Agency](https://en.wikipedia.org/wiki/Xinhua_News_Agency), Hubei Branch ( July 2016 - December 2016).